-It’s 730 pm and the sun is still high in the sky.
-It is summer solstice, the longest day of the year, the lightest moment in the earth’s orbit around the sun.
+Today is Summer Solstice, the longest day of the year, the lightest moment in the earth’s orbit around the sun.
 We are basking in her glow.

 It is the day of Litha, the Celtic goddess of abundance, and the first day of Cancer, the sign most associated with family, nurturing, our homes.
 It is also the sign under which this country was birthed.

-But on this summer solstice, I also offer a prayer for America.
+But today, I also offer a prayer for America.

 I pray that we honor the Earth as well as the Sun.
 That we honor all that the two create together–trees and skies and the sweet soil beneath our feet.
 The food we eat, the flowers that bloom, the salt water that cures us all.
-That we thank Mother Ocean, Mother Earth, Mother Moon, and, o yes, Mother Sun.
+That we thank Mother Ocean, Mother Moon–o yes, all mothers.

-That we celebrate our personal cycles and how they match the cycles of the heavens.
+That we honor our personal cycles and how they match the cycles of the heavens.

-That we celebrate the children we carry, the children we eternally are.
+That we honor the children we carry, the children we eternally are, children everywhere.

 Today we are midway through the year, and whatever goals we have not yet met, may we roll up our sleeves and recommit to their achievement.
 Today we have the beautiful light of the Sun beaming us into her dreams.
 I pray that we lean into her.
 Labor for her.
 Live her.
 Love her, and love each other.